ajinoline/king/README.md

 # king
-this is a utils project
+this is a utils project.